gerassimos/dgs19/docs/D_S08_L02_Build_Docker_Images.md

  - Each **Step** corresponds to a line in the **Dockerfile**.
  - Each **Step** will create an image layer that we can later refer to it by the hash number e.g. `---> c08899734c03`.
- - The image with all the related layers are stored to the local cache.
+ - The image with all the related layers are stored to the **local cache**.

+---
+## docker build - example (1c) - local cache
- - The next time that the build process takes place, before actually executing every single step, it will search in the local cache if any related image layer already exists.
+ - The next time that the build process takes place, before actually executing every single step, it will search in the **local cache** if any related image layer already exists.
  - During the build process the "Docker engine" will understand for which layers of the image is possible to use the build cache and when the build cache cannot be used because:
-   - there are changes in the Dockerfile or
+   1. there are changes in the Dockerfile or
-   - there are changes in the files that are included in the image.
+   2. there are changes in the files that are included in the image.
  - During the build process we can see from the output `---> Using cache` when the cached is used.

 ---